lipish/llm-link/configs/README.md

 - Automatic client detection via User-Agent headers
 - Optimized streaming formats for different clients

+### For Codex CLI Integration
+- `config-codex-env.yaml` for secure API token authentication using environment variables
+- `config-codex-with-auth.yaml` for fixed API token authentication
+- Both provide OpenAI-compatible API with Bearer token authentication

 ### For Production
 - Copy `config-working.yaml` and modify for your production environment
 - Enable client adapters for better IDE compatibility
+- Use `config-codex-env.yaml` as a template for secure API authentication

 ## Client Adapter System